KPat11/Portfolio/AutoFinGPT/AutoFinGPT_README.md

 """
 # AutoFinGPT 🧠💰
+*I and this model are not financial advisors -- this is purely for experimentation*

 A fully local, open-source multi-agent AI system that ingests financial news, analyzes it using Retrieval-Augmented Generation (RAG), and simulates portfolio decision-making with Reinforcement Learning.
+Gives some valuable insight but keep in mind this is local LLM, also the more data the better the results.
+If you would like to create a cron job in the background that constantly pulls RSS feeds it may help with accuracy.

 ## 🔧 Requirements
 - Python 3.8+